The Ballad of the Salty Sea: Overview

-October 31, 1913, Halloween (called "Tarowean Day" in this story): the Pacific Ocean is calm after a terrible storm.
-Rasputin, a Russian pirate, sails aboard a Fijian catamaran, when his second Cranio spots two young unconscious castaways in a lifeboat, off Bougainville Island (Solomon Islands).
+On october 31, 1913, the Pacific Ocean becomes calm after a terrible storm.
+Russian pirate Rasputin sails aboard a Fijian catamaran, when his second Cranio spots two young unconscious castaways in a lifeboat, off Bougainville Island (Solomon Islands).
 They are brought on board, Rasputin hoping to obtain a ransom from their family.
 After waking up, they explain that they are two cousins, Pandora and Cain Groovesnore.
 They were sailing aboard their yacht when it burned down, leaving them as the only survivors.
 Their family, Groovesnore, of Sydney (Australia), is an important dynasty at the head of the South Seas.

-A few later, under a beating sun, the crew this time sees a man tied to a raft: it is the Maltese pirate Corto Maltese.
-The latter has endured this torture since the day before.
-Because he refused to marry a young woman when he had to, his crew mutinied against him and punished him in this way.
-The Russian, with whom he is an accomplice, agrees to take him on board, after making fun of him.
+Under a beating sun, the crew later sees a man tied to a raft: the Maltese pirate Corto Maltese.
+Because he refused to marry a young woman when he had to, his crew mutinied against him and punished him with this torture.
+Rasputin, an accomplice of Corto's, agrees to take him on board.
 Together, they discuss their project to accomplish their mission, in the service of the "Monk", a mysterious pirate ruling the Pacific Ocean, whose identity is unknown.

-Their mission is to loot coal ships of various nationalities on behalf of the German Empire, as World War I approaches.
-Thus, they attack a Dutch cargo ship near Malaita and board a member of his crew, a young Maori sailor called Tarao.
+Their mission is to loot coal ships of various nationalities on behalf of the German Empire.
+They eventually attack a Dutch cargo ship near Malaita and board a member of his crew, a young Maori sailor called Tarao.

-Later, all of them sail together around Melanesians islands.
+All of them sail together around Melanesians islands.
 At first, they go to Kaiserine (a German possession in New Guinea).
 There, the pirates discreetly meet their customer, Admiral Von Speeke.
 While Rasputin deals with the Germans, Corto keeps the catamaran on the Ottilien-Fluss (Ramu River), with the cousins, who are prisoners, and the crew.
 Then, they are victims of a storm and sink near the Sepik River.

 Corto and Pandora, who survive, hide in a cave.
-A dispute began between them: in rage, she shoots him, making him unconscious.
+A dispute begins between them: furious, she shoots him, rendering him unconscious.
 Then, they are taken prisoner, with Tarao and Cain, by cannibal Seniks (Papuans).
-Then, the Fijian Cranio succeeds in freeing everyone and they board a boat.
+The Fijian Cranio later frees everyone, and they board a boat.